 In reviewing the information contained in this Proxy Statement that relates to our directors and officers, it is important to note that Quanex Building Products Corporation was initially created on December 12, 2007, in connection with the April 2008 spin-off of the building products business of Quanex Corporation, and the related merger of Quanex Corporation with Gerdau S.A.
-In connection with these transactions, the directors and officers of Quanex Building Products Corporation.
+In connection with these transactions, the directors and officers of Quanex Corporation became the directors and officers of Quanex Building Products Corporation.
 As such, we have listed these "carryover" directors and officers as beginning with the Company in 2007 despite the fact that they may have served in similar positions with Quanex Corporation prior to that time.
-For information related to the transaction, the origins of Quanex Building Products Corporation, and any pre-transaction service as a director or officer of Quanex Corporation, please see (a) the Company's Annual Report on Form 10-K for the fiscal year ended October 31, 2008, (b) the Information Statement attached as Exhibit 99.1 to the Company's Registration Statement on Form 10-K, as amended by Form 10-K/A, for the fiscal year ended October 31, 2007.
+For information related to the transaction, the origins of Quanex Building Products Corporation, and any pre-transaction service as a director or officer of Quanex Corporation, please see (a) the Company's Annual Report on Form 10-K for the fiscal year ended October 31, 2008, (b) the Information Statement attached as Exhibit 99.1 to the Company's Registration Statement on Form 10, filed April 4, 2008 and effective April 9, 2008, and (c) Quanex Corporation's Annual Report on Form 10-K, as amended by Form 10-K/A, for the fiscal year ended October 31, 2007.

-Nominees for election to a term that will expire at the 2019 Annual Meeting (formerly Class I and Class II Directors) Robert R. Buck Principal Occupation Chairman of the Board of Beacon Roofing Supply, Inc., a leading distributor of roofing materials (Herndon, Virginia).
-Age 70 Director Since 2011 Susan F. Davis Retired Executive Vice President-Asia Pacific of Johnson Controls, Inc., a global leader in automotive systems, building efficiency and power solutions (Milwaukee, Wisconsin).
+Nominees for election to a term that will expire at the 2019 Annual Meeting (formerly Class I and Class II Directors) Principal Occupation Age Director Since Robert R. Buck Chairman of the Board of Beacon Roofing Supply, Inc., a leading distributor of roofing materials (Herndon, Virginia).
+70 2011 Susan F. Davis Retired Executive Vice President-Asia Pacific of Johnson Controls, Inc., a global leader in automotive systems, building efficiency and power solutions (Milwaukee, Wisconsin).
 64 2007 Joseph D. Rupp Retired Chairman of the Board of Olin Corporation, a basic materials company concentrated in chemicals and ammunition (Clayton, Missouri).
 67 2007 Curtis M. Stevens Retired Chief Executive Officer of Louisiana-Pacific Corporation, a leading building materials manufacturer (Nashville, Tennessee).
 65 2010

-Directors whose terms expire at the 2019 Annual Meeting Director (formerly Class III Directors) Principal Occupation Age Since William C. Griffiths Chairman, President and Chief Executive Officer, Quanex Building Products Corporation (Houston, Texas).
+Directors whose terms expire at the 2019 Annual Meeting (formerly Class III Directors) Principal Occupation Age Director Since William C. Griffiths Chairman, President and Chief Executive Officer, Quanex Building Products Corporation (Houston, Texas).
 66 2009 LeRoy D. Nosbaum Retired President and Chief Executive Officer of Itron, Inc., a leading technology provider to the global energy and water industries and a leading provider of intelligent metering, data collection and utility software solutions (Liberty Lake, Washington).
 71 2010